Before you can get new (and much-needed) membership management software, you must convince your board to make the investment.

 - Mobile accessibility

-- Ability to offer new types of membership
+- Ability to offer new types of memberships

 - Software support and roadmap

 Remind the board that your association operates in a competitive environment.
-Only twenty-first-century technology can provide the competitive advantage you need to fully leverage your data and better understand members, prospects, and customers.
+Only modern technology can provide the competitive advantage you need to fully optimize your data and better understand members, prospects, and customers.
 A new membership system will give you the tools you need to improve how you communicate with, market to, and deliver value to your members.

 Having an initial project plan will instill their confidence in you or the person or team driving the project.
 The board will take comfort in knowing the investment will be managed well.
 Be ready to give them a high-level overview of an implementation project that includes: